GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    in the fitting, and **-Sl** adds a linear (or bilinear) spline.

-*  :doc:`makecpt` has a new **-F** option to specify output color representation, e.g., to output the CPT table in h-s-v format despite originally being given in r/g/b, and **-G** to truncate incoming CPT to be limited to a given range.
-It also adds **Di** to match the bottom/top values in the input CPT file.
+*  :doc:`makecpt` has a new **-F** option to specify output color representation, e.g., to output the CPT in h-s-v format despite originally being given in r/g/b, and **-G** to truncate incoming CPT to be limited to a given range.
+It also adds **Di** to match the bottom/top values in the input CPT.

 *  :doc:`mapproject` has a new **-N**
    option to do geodetic/geocentric conversions; it combines with **-I**